adhyastanf/job-application/README.md

-##Please Pull The Repo to get new update
+## Please Pull The Repo to get new update

+Change .env.example to .env to run the code

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).